TheMonk2121/ai-dev-tasks/PRD-B-1009-AsyncIO-Scribe-Enhancement.md

 <!-- Version: 1.0 -->
 <!-- Date: 2025-01-23 -->

-# Product Requirements Document: B-1009 - AsyncIO Scribe Enhancement
+# Product Requirements Document: B-1009 - AsyncIO Scribe Enhancemen

 > ⚠️**Auto-Skip Note**: This PRD was generated because `points≥5` (6 points) and `score_total≥3.0` (6.5).
 > Remove this banner if you manually forced PRD creation.